mlavi/hugo/static/slides/devops-demystified.md

 ---
 ## Agenda

 - A Definition and Cultural Rendering of DevOps
     - A Brief History of DevOps
     - DevOps Success and Challenges
- - The Journey to DevOps
+- The Technical Journey to DevOps
     - Agile Infrastructure
     - Infrastructure as Code
     - Pets versus Cattle versus Bacteria
     - Test, Build, Deploy Pattern
    - Infrastructure Orchestration and Models
 - Epilogue: BusinessOps
     - We are all DevOps: your call to action!

 ---
 # Mark Lavi